ssb22/adjuster/README.md

  : Cancels any earlier `--python` option in Makefile variables etc

 `--golang=GOLANG`
  : [**Deprecated**] Package name for a Go library to generate instead of C code.
-See comments in the generated file for how to run this on old AppEngine with Go 1.11 or below.
-Deprecated because newer AppEngine runtimes work differently (and the "flexible" environment can run C code); this option will probably be removed if they shut down the old free-tier runtimes.
+See comments in the generated file for how to run this on a first-generation AppEngine runtime (Go 1.11 or below).
+Deprecated because second-generation AppEngine runtimes work differently and the "flexible" option can run C code; this option will probably be removed if they shut down the non-flexible free-tier runtimes.

 `--reannotator=REANNOTATOR
 `